-Phone administrators - Displays the list of administrators, allowing you to deactivate phone administrators.
+Phone administrators: Displays the list of administrators, allowing you to deactivate device administrators.

-Unknown sources - Checkmark to allow installation of non-Play Store apps.
+Unknown sources: Checkmark to allow installation of non-Play Store apps.

-Verify apps - Checkmark to disallow or warn before installation of apps that may cause harm.
+Verify apps: Checkmark to disallow or warn before installation of apps that may cause harm to your phone.